What happens if my work visa is cancelled?

 What happens when your work visa is cancelled in Australia

 When your work visa is cancelled in Australia, your legal right to live and work in the country ends.
 This is a serious immigration matter that affects your employment status, residency, and future visa prospects.
-Understanding what happens after visa cancellation is essential to managing your situation properly.
+Information about what happens after visa cancellation is something people often consider when managing their situation.

 A work visa can be cancelled for various reasons, including breach of visa conditions, criminal conviction, failure to meet health or character requirements, or changes in your employment circumstances.
 Depending on how your visa status in Australia changes, you may face immediate consequences or be given time to comply with certain requirements.

 Visa cancellation differs from a visa refusal, which occurs when an application is rejected before approval.
 Once your visa is cancelled, you generally lose your lawful status and may be considered an unlawful resident.
-This can trigger immigration enforcement action and potentially lead to deportation Australia outcomes if you don't take prompt action.
+This can trigger immigration enforcement action and potentially lead to deportation depending on the circumstances.

 The specific legal framework governing visa cancellation depends on your visa type and the circumstances.
 Australian immigration law provides certain procedural rights, including the opportunity to respond to cancellation decisions in some cases.